 This was especially revelatory when I was visiting Vermont.
 This was where I had learned printmaking, and while I haven’t pulled many impressions since moving to Virginia, revisiting the place where I first tried it out reignited my passion for it.

 Once we finish moving into our new place later this month (more on that in a future post), I definitely want to invest in a pin press and start making impressions again.
 After all, my research is only one facet of my life, and going to New England reminded me of the importance of keeping my other interests alive.

 Revisiting Vermont also reminded me how far I’ve come.
-As I mentioned in my old blog, I especially enjoyed living here, which make my initial relocation to Roswell somewhat difficult.
+As I mentioned in my old blog, I especially enjoyed living here, which made my initial relocation to Roswell somewhat difficult.
 While I knew my job in Roswell offered more professional opportunities, there was always a sense of pining for Vermont, if subconsciously.
 I didn’t regret relocating to New Mexico, but part of me always wondered how things would have turned out if I had managed to stay at Shelburne.
 During this recent visit, however, I didn’t feel that wistfulness, because I know that my professional, financial, and personal life is all the better for having left.
 Between being able to pay off my student loans, curating exhibitions such as Magical and Real, exploring the archive that would form that basis of my research here at William and Mary, and meeting Brandon, my life is richer for having left my comfort zone.
 Sharing my favorite places in Shelburne and Burlington with Brandon was a lot of fun, but I’m definitely glad I went to Roswell.